NickDemianchuk/java_design_patterns/README.md

 # Overview

-**Design Pattern** - a general, reusable solution to a commonly occurring problem within a given context in software design.
+**Design Pattern** - a general, reusable solution to a commonly occurring problem within a given context.
 It is a blueprint for how to solve a problem that can be used in many different situations.

 **All patterns have:**
  - name